teraspora/sx2019_simple/README.md

 A "Pause / Run" button is also provided.
 Discovering the effect of this button is left as an exercise for the reader!

+Ditto for the "Reset" button.

+Move the mouse along the x-axis to change the scale.